 Brining is an age-old tradition that brings meat to a new level of juiciness and flavor.
 Originally used as a way to preserve meats, the process is continued to be used as a way to aid the flavor and texture of meat.
 It is basically a salt and spice bath for meat.

 If you have ever wondered how to brine meat, there are a couple of ways to go about it.
 This article will break down some base ways to get it going.
 That way you can take the idea and run with it, creating your own masterpieces based on spices and a scientific process of osmosis.

-If you want a juicier, more flavorful and tenderer piece of meat, the one ingredient that will improve all three is salt.
+If you want a juicier, more flavorful, and more tender piece of meat, the one ingredient that will improve all three is salt.

-If you don’t want to soak your meat in water, you can brine it dry as well.
+If you don’t want to soak your meat in water, you can use a dry brine as an alternative.
 Wait… but what is dry brining?
-Dry brining is a similar process as dry brining, but lacking the water.
-You spice the meat very well, put it in a plastic bag or something similar, and let it sit for a day or two (or however long is needed).
+Dry brining is a similar process as wet brining, minus the water solution.
+You coat the meat very well with salt, put it in the refrigerator, and let it sit for a day or two (or however long is needed).

 What Meat Should Be Brined?

 When looking at how to brine meat, there are some alterations to keep in mind for different meat types.
 The basic reasoning for brining is to keep the meat juicy and tender while adding some extra flavor.